 We are primarily self-insured for professional liability claims; however, we obtain excess insurance that transfers the risk of loss to a third-party insurer for claims in excess of our self-insured retentions.
 Our excess insurance is underwritten on a claims-made basis.
-For claims reported prior to June 1, 2002, substantially all of our professional and general liability risks were subject to a less than

-\$1 million per occurrence self-insured retention and for claims reported from June 1, 2002 through June 1, 2003, these self-insured retentions were \$2 million per occurrence.
+For claims reported prior to June 1, 2002, substantially all of our professional and general liability risks were subject to a less than \$1 million per occurrence self-insured retention and for claims reported from June 1, 2002 through June 1, 2003, these self-insured retentions were \$2 million per occurrence.
 Substantially all claims reported after June 1, 2003 and before June 1, 2005 are self-insured up to \$4 million per claim.
-Substantially all claims reported on or after June 1, 2005 and before June 1, 2014 are self-insured up to \$5 million per claim.
+Substantially all claims reported on or after June 1, 2015 and before June 1, 2014 are self-insured up to \$5 million per claim.
 Substantially all claims reported on or after June 1, 2014 and before June 1, 2018 are self-insured up to \$10 million per claim.
-Substantially all claims reported on or after June 1, 2018 are self-insured up to \$15 million per claim.
-Management, on occasion, has selectively increased the insured risk at certain hospitals based upon insurance pricing and other factors and may continue that practice in the future.
+Substantially all claims reported on or after June 1, 2018 are self-insured up to \$10 million per claim.
+Substantially all claims reported on or after June 1, 2018 are self-insured up to \$10 million per claim.
+Substantially all claims reported on or after June 1, 2018 are self-insured up to \$10 million per claim.
+Substantially all claims reported nor after June 1, 2018 are self-insured up to \$10 million per claim.
+Substantially all claims reported risk at certain hospitals based upon insurance pricing and other factors and may continue that practice in the future.

 Excess insurance for all hospitals has been purchased through commercial insurance companies and generally covers us for liabilities in excess of the self-insured retentions.
-The excess coverage consists of multiple layers of insurance, the sum of which totals up to \$95 million per occurrence and in the aggregate for claims reported on or after June 1, 2003, up to \$145 million per occurrence and in the aggregate for claims reported on or after June 1, 2010, and up to at least \$216 million per occurrence and in the aggregate for claims reported on or after June 1, 2015.
-In addition, for integrated occurrence professional liability claims, there is an additional \$50 million of excess coverage for claims reported on or after June 1, 2014 and an additional \$75 million of excess coverage for claims reported on or after June 1, 2015 through June 1, 2020.
-The \$75 million in integrated occurrence coverage will also apply to claims reported between June 1, 2020 and June 1, 2023 for events that occurred prior to June 1, 2020 but which were not previously known or reported.
+The excess coverage consists of multiple layers of insurance, the sum of which totals up to \$95 million per occurrence and in the aggregate for claims reported on or after June 1, 2003, up to \$145 million per occurrence and in the aggregate for claims reported on or after June 1, 2003, up to \$145 million per occurrence and in the aggregate for claims reported on or after June 1, 2010, and up to at least \$215 million per occurrence and in the aggregate for claims reported on or after June 1, 2015.
+In addition, for integrated occurrence professional liability claims, there is an additional \$50 million of excess coverage for claims reported on or after June 1, 2014 and an additional \$75 million of excess coverage for claims reported on or after June 1, 2020.
+The \$75 million in integrated occurrence coverage will also apply to claims reported between June 1, 2020 and June 1, 2024 for events that occurred prior to June 1, 2020 but which were not previously known or reported.
 For certain policy years prior to June 1, 2014, if the first aggregate layer of excess coverage becomes fully utilized, then the self-insured retention will increase to \$10 million per claim for any subsequent claims in that policy year until our total aggregate coverage is met.
 Beginning June 1, 2018, this drop-down provision in the excess policies attaches over the \$15 million per claim self-insured retention.